-Krista Schroeder, PhD, RN is an Assistant Professor in the Department of Nursing at Temple University's College of Public Health.
-She received her BSN at Bloomsburg University and her PhD in Nursing at Columbia University.
-During her time at Columbia University, she completed a Pre-doctoral Fellowship in the Center for Health Policy and an internship in the New York City Department of Health and Mental Hygiene's Health Research Training Program.
-Following award of her PhD, Dr. Schroeder completed a Postdoctoral Fellowship for Research on Vulnerable Women, Children, and Families at University of Pennsylvania School of Nursing and an Associate Fellowship at the Penn Center for Public Health Initiatives.
+Dr. Krista Schroeder is an assistant professor of nursing in the College of Public Health at Temple University.
+Dr. Schroeder received her PhD in nursing at Columbia University, during which she completed an NIH T32 pre-doctoral fellowship in the Center for Health Policy and a health research training internship at the New York City Department of Health and Mental Hygiene.
+Following award of her PhD, she completed an NIH T32 postdoctoral fellowship for research on vulnerable women, children and families at University of Pennsylvania School of Nursing and an associate fellowship at the Penn Center for Public Health Initiatives.

 - PhD, Nursing, Columbia University